watem-sedem/watem-sedem/docs/input.rst

 input directory
 ***************

-Path to the directory where all input files can be found.
+Path to the directory where all the input files, used by the model, can be found.
 If the path does not exist, an exception is raised and the model run will stop.

 output directory
 ****************

-Path to the directory where all model output will be written.
+Path to the directory where all the model output files will be written.
 If the directory does not exist, it is created by the model.

 .. _files: